fluxprotocol/oracle-validator-node/README.md

 * Automatic pruning of data to keep the node small
 * Automatic claiming of fees and unstaking unbonded outcomes
 * Re-staking on a mallicious stake

+## Known Issues

+* Sometimes a request gets stuck even after deleting.
+This may result in the node trying to refinalize a request.

 ## Installation